MetaMask/metamask-docs/snaps/reference/permissions.md

   - `schemes` - An array of strings for schemes that the Snap supports.

 :::tip
-You can modify the name lookup logic's execution limit by using [Snap-defined timeouts](#snap-defined-timeouts).
+You can modify the name lookup logic's execution limit using [Snap-defined timeouts](#snap-defined-timeouts).
 :::

 Specify this permission in the manifest file as follows: